-Turtles are on the move this time of year, so definitely keep a close eye out for them when you’re out driving (or riding in someone else’s car)!
+Turtles are on the move this time of year, so keep a close eye out for them when you’re out driving (or riding in someone else’s car).

-If you spot a turtle in the road, please be sure to stop!
+Brake for turtles!
+If you spot a turtle in the road, always be sure to stop.

 - Small turtles can be picked up and carried across the road.
 Using both hands, you’ll want to gently scoop the turtle up by holding the shell/body, in between the front and back legs.